Senate Races 2020 Odds Tracker: Graham-Harrison Tightens in SC

 Flipping this seat will depend on a handful of factors, including whether Graham has become too Trumpy for South Carolina voters.
-The Lincoln Project has savaged Graham already for his flip-flop adulation of Trump, using the Senator's own words from his failed 2016 Presidential campaign to underscore Graham's transformation.
+The Lincoln Project has savaged Graham already for his flip-flop adulation of Trump, using the senator's own words from his failed 2016 presidential campaign to underscore Graham's transformation.

 South Carolina was less red in the 2018 midterms than it was in 2016, and if there is a blue tidal wave come November, it could be enough to sink Graham.
-The next wave of polls should prove interesting.